mpolitano/be-parametrized-test/README.txt

 './run-generate-obj.sh <project> <case> <tool> <budget>'

 For example:
-'./run-generate-obj.sh 1_java-util java2.util2.linkedlist.LinkedList randoop-builders 5'
+'./run-generate-obj.sh 1_java-util java2.util2.linkedlist.LinkedList randoop-builders 180'

+For generate objects for all cases:

+'./run-generate-all.sh 1_java-util java2.util2.linkedlist.LinkedList randoop-builders 180'

 -To measure branch and line coverage, you can run the following script:

 './run-coverage-jacoco.sh <project> <case> <tool> <budget>'

 For example:
-'./run-coveraje-jacoco.sh 1_java-util java2.util2.linkedlist.LinkedList randoop-builders 5'
+'./run-coveraje-jacoco.sh 1_java-util java2.util2.linkedlist.LinkedList randoop-builders 180'

 The results of the script are saved in a folder: